-Many of us are faced with difficult choices and we are in situations that are unfamiliar leaving us to consider how to best approach dealing with it.
+Many of us are faced with difficult life choices and we are in situations that are unfamiliar leaving us to consider how to best approach dealing with it.
 In many situations we are suffering due to the path we find ourselves on.

 Yet, if we take the steps necessary to structure our whole life around, in, and with God, His Spirit will provide us with an inexhaustible power and strength giving us a vision as to how to proceed.
-We find our internal state (angry, depressed, anxious, confused, doubting, fear, bewildered, helpless, weary) is in flux.
+We find our internal state (angry, depressed, anxious, confused, doubting, fear, bewildered, helpless, weary) and is often, in flux.

 This journey we find ourselves on has starts, delays, detours, roadblocks, surprises, and various other unexpected obstacles.

 God is purging us, chipping away at those flesh tendencies we possess as humans.
 In the often unexpected turn of events in our lives we discover we must find ways to adapt to our plight.

 God knows all our struggles, He knows our thoughts and He hears the silent cries of our hearts.
 In the midst of life He shines His Holy Spirit into those spaces we open up to His light, causing us to examine our motivations and intentions in our service in Him.
 We realize our need for His Mercy and Grace in order to climb out of these valleys and begin the steep incline of trekking up our mountain.